richardvanthof/creative-coding-sketchbook/grid-patterns/README.md

 # Assignment 1: Grid Patterns
 This is the coding assignment about grids patterns.
 This deliverable may show multiple experiments.
-Please only look at the first result for grading if you can't take multiple result into account.
+Please only look at the first result for grading if you can't take multiple items into account.
 References for used inspiration/code examples can be found as comments in the source code.

 ## 🚀 How to run
 - View the result by opening the `index.html` file in your browser.